 This question is asked by someone with an employee mindset, a person who doesn't believe in themselves as a business.
-If it takes you 15-30 minutes of your own time to have a more enjoyable day, develop professional contacts and nurture relationships, isn't that worth it?
+If it takes you 15 minutes of your own time to have a more enjoyable day, develop professional contacts and nurture relationships, isn't that worth it?
 When you consider some of the other ways you could spend that time, isn't that a worthwhile investment in yourself and your professional career?

-You may not get paid your hourly rate for coming in a bit early, but it will reward you many times over - in peace of mind, reduced stress and professional development.
+It's true there are times you may not get paid your hourly rate for coming in a bit early, but it will reward you many times over - in peace of mind, reduced stress and professional development.